albsd/trustchain-superapp/README.md

 ![Demo](offlineeuro/images/demo2.gif)

 #### EUDI wallet
 To be able to make a User, you also need the EUDI wallet installed on your emulator or phone.
 After install, the wallet will prompt you to create a PID document.
-You should create a "nodeEu" type document and fill in the mandatory fields.
+You should create a ``FormEU`` type document and fill in the mandatory fields.
 After that, also create a PID test document with the same options as the previous one.
-This document will be verified by the Offlineeuro app.
+This document will be verified by the OfflineEuro app.
-The apks for the Eudi wallet and Offlineeuro apps, that have been used in the demo, are listed in this [github issue](https://github.com/Tribler/tribler/issues/8562).
+The APKs for the EUDI Wallet and OfflineEuro apps that have been used in the demo, are listed in this [github issue](https://github.com/Tribler/tribler/issues/8562).

+#### Notes on Flow / Use Cases

+The flow of the application has been changed, most notably with the AllRolesFragment being deprecated in favor of individual role panels (and a specific set-up screen for Users).

+To use the application with the Role of a User, uou also need peers acting as the TTP and the Bank.
+This is because, in the registration step, the TTP signs your public key and sends a commitment for your identity to the Bank.
+Without those, the registration step cannot be done and you cannot start using the app.
+Therefore, the registration step must be "online".
+Afterwards, the app can practically be "offline" until the deposit of a token (so only interactions with other users).

+Depositing a token no longer removes it directly from your User screen.
+This is to test double-deposits easier as a proof of concept.

+Upon detection of a double deposit, the Bank gains access to some fields relating to the double-spender's identity (Family Name, Given Name, Issuing Country etc.) with the help of the TTP.

 ### Debug